JackCampbell/Arduino-DBC2C/README.md

-MarineFeatherTools CAN Communication Code Generator
+Arduino-DBC2C CAN Communication Code Generator

 This application reads DBC files and generates code for CAN communication on the Arduino Feather M4 board.
 It was developed specifically for [MarineMods](https://marinemods.us).